Girls Who Code

 How old do I have to be to apply?

-We are looking for High School level girls in the Southern Tier as well as the following regions: Central New York, Finger Lakes, Western New York, Capital Region and North Country.
+We are looking for Middle and High School level girls in the Southern Tier as well as the following regions: Central New York, Finger Lakes, Western New York, Capital Region and North Country.

 How will classes be run?